wp-plugins/wc-shipping-tikijne/README.md

 = Customizable =

 Your business is unique, you may modify this plugin to meet your business requirement.
+However, re-distribution after modification is prohibited.
 You may refer to woocommerce plugin customization page and wordpress plugin development page to do it.
 This version will allow you to get tariff JNE tariff from Jakarta to all around cities in Indonesia in Regular (JNE REG) tariff only.
 Starting from version 1.1.3, we also include free shipping capability.
 We have full version of plugin with JNE OKE and YES and it supports volume metrics tariff.
 [Buy full version now](http://www.epeken.com), [Try Our Demo](http://www.epeken.com/demo), Or, Any concerns and questions, you may submit them and contact us : support@epeken.com.

 == Installation ==